 Hyperbaric oxygen therapy (HBOT) is used to treat carbon monoxide poisoning, wounds that are difficult to heal and a variety of medical and surgical conditions.
 Long used on divers suffering from the bends, HBOT dramatically increases the amount of oxygen carried to the tissues by the blood.

-Children who receive HBOT breathe 100 percent pure oxygen in a chamber filled with compressed air.
+Children who receive HBOT breathe 100% pure oxygen in a chamber filled with compressed air.
 The air pressure in the chamber can be increased up to six times higher than normal air pressure, which increases the amount of oxygen in the blood significantly.